jtribe/ios-tools/README.md

 ## Configure the Xcode Project

 - You might need to restart Xcode (seriously!) or run `bundle exec match development` and `bundle exec match appstore` again.
-  - If your device still hasn't been added to the `development` provisioning profile, add `--force-for-new-devices` to the `bundle exec match development` command, then run it again.
+  - If your device still hasn't been added to the `development` provisioning profile, add `--force_for_new_devices` to the `bundle exec match development` command, then run it again.
 - In Xcode
 	- Go to the General tab and ensure that Version is "a period-separated list of at most three non-negative integers".
 	- In laymans terms, this is Semantic Versioning.
 Keep it in the following format: `X.Y.Z` where X Y and Z are non-negative, and will increase accordingly over time.